AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 ## Issue

-The tax value rendering on the frontend is incorrect when multiple tax rules are applied on the cart.
+The tax value rendering on the frontend is incorrect when multiple tax rules are applied to the cart.

 <u>Steps to reproduce</u>:

-1. Create a customer with US address
+1. Create a customer with a US address.
-1. Navigate to admin panel
+1. Navigate to admin panel.
-1. Create a product with price $100
+1. Create a product with a price of $100.
-1. Create two tax rates for US address: one for 10% and second for 5%
+1. Create two tax rates for the US address: one for 10% and the other for 5%.
-1. Configure 2 tax rules for USA from Stores > Taxes > tax rule
+1. Configure two tax rules for USA from **[!UICONTROL Stores]** > **[!UICONTROL Taxes]** > **[!UICONTROL Tax Rule]**.
 1. Assign one tax rate to one rule.
-1. From the frontend login as a customer with US address and add product to cart
+1. From the frontend, log in as the customer with the US address, and add the product to the cart.
-1. Generate customer token via graphql
+1. Generate a customer token via GraphQL.
-1. Generate cart id via graphql
+1. Generate a cart ID via GraphQL.
-1. Check tax applied correctly by getting customers cart via graphql:
+1. Check that the tax applied is correct by getting the customers cart via GraphQL:

     ```GraphQL
     {